ravisheth/mapsseq/readme.md

 ### Generating figures from the manuscript

-We developed a [utility script](./utilities/) to easily process data from a MaP-seq experiment and plot common analyses.
-A walk-through jupyter notebook can be found [here](./utilities/MaPseqDemo.ipynb).
+We developed a [utility script](./utilities/) to easily process data from a MaPS-seq experiment and plot common analyses.
+A walk-through jupyter notebook can be found [here](./utilities/MaPSseqDemo.ipynb).

 ### Data accessibility